New York Criminal Impersonation and False Personation

 Collateral Consequences of New York Criminal Impersonation or False Personation

-New York Criminal Impersonation or False Personation charges can result in a permanent criminal record.
-Although you can apply to seal your conviction in the future under Criminal Procedure Law Section 160.59, you have to wait at least 10 years from your sentencing to do so.
 Additionally, convictions for False Personation or Criminal Impersonation may lead to issues with your professional license, such as a nursing license or a realtor’s license.
-Furthermore, a conviction for these crimes will likely be deemed a crime of moral turpitude for immigration purposes, and thus may result in inability to stay in the United States, or in denial of naturalization.
+Furthermore, a conviction for these crimes will likely be deemed a crime of moral turpitude for immigration purposes, which may result in an inability to stay in the United States or denial of naturalization.

 Contact Top Rated Criminal Impersonation Defense Attorneys